esophagoose/serial_midi_bridge/README.md

    - Verify the exact names of your devices

 2. **MIDI Messages Not Being Sent/Received**
-   - Enable debug mode with `--debug` flag to see all MIDI messages
+   - Enable verbose mode with `-v` flag to see all MIDI messages
    - Check if your MIDI devices are properly configured
    - Verify that your MIDI routing is set up correctly

 3. **Baud Rate Mismatch**
    - Ensure the baud rate matches your device's configuration (default is 9600)
-   - Use `--debug` flag to see all MIDI messages; if they are are all `\x00` the baud rate is most likely incorrect
+   - Use `-v` flag to see all MIDI messages; if they are are all `\x00` the baud rate is most likely incorrect

 If you find a bug, please create an issue and contributions are always welcome!